alexji/mikerun/README.md

 * 2019-3-7: since my last run in Nov 2018, they moved the quartz lamp to be a bit further away.
 I find calibration times need about 3-4x more exposure to achieve similar counts.
 The ThAr should not be affected.
 * 2019-6-13: the lamp apparently has been moved back, since we needed much shorter exposure times this run.
 * 2020-12-19: there are problems with the ADC alignment between the two parts, which can cause you to lose as much as 90% of the light on the blue end.
 It will be fixed soon, but make sure to keep an eye out for this!
 You can see if there's a problem by looking at the object trace with respect to wavelength (which should be perfectly down the middle if the ADC is working well)
+ * 2020-May: the ADC was broken again.
+Looks like this will continue to vary.

 # Reduction Instructions

-Note: I recommend using this "new" version of CarPy that resolves many bugs:
+IMPORTANT: I recommend using this "new" version of CarPy that resolves many bugs:
 - Go to ftp://ftp.obs.carnegiescience.edu/pub/kelson
 - Get `dist20190610.tgz`
 - In your CarPy directory (e.g. `/usr/local/CarPy/`), make a backup of the `dist` folder
-- Unzip the file into the CarPy Directory, it should make a new `dist folder
+- Unzip the file into the CarPy Directory, it should make a new `dist` folder You can tell it's using the new one if your Makefiles have `cpd` as some of the commands.

 How to reduce data:
 - Put all your raw data in one directory.
 I will call it `raw_data` in these instructions, but replace it however you want.